mewannacode-egg/Acentic/README.md

 - New UI editor like nano(but better)
 - !medit <file>
 - Type !medit --env to edit current env (somewhat broken since i hurried it)

+# [0.023]
+- All the commands are now in MCommands.py
+- Thats all...
 # -----> End... <-----